Mr

 biography

-I am an architect, educator, and researcher with over twenty-five years of experience in practice and teaching.
-As Senior Lecturer and Stage Leader, I mentor emerging architects while shaping curricula that value curiosity, craft, experimentation, and integration.
+As Senior Lecturer and Stage Leader, I mentor emerging architects and shape student-centred curricula that foster curiosity, craft, analysis and critical thinking, experimentation, and integration.

 My teaching emphasises student-centred learning, encouraging design exploration through iterative and intermedial processes and fostering interdisciplinary, cross-boundary approaches.
-I contribute nationally and internationally as a visiting critic and External Examiner.

-My professional practice spans from designing buildings of diverse typologies to restoration and adaptive reuse.
 During a recent sabbatical abroad, I contributed to research on lightweight, energy-efficient structures and retrofit solutions.

 Research interests

-place, space & thresholds
+space & place

 architectural education